Internet Information Section- E-mail Virus Hoaxes, HTML Mail, etc

 See also: text of signs created for Irishfest defining and explaining Irish Set Dance and another popular form of Irish social dance, Céili dancing.
 Both are brief and (hopefully) clear explanations of these two forms of dance.

 Celtic Events: For the most complete listing of Celtic events I've ever seen, check out the Shamrock Club's calendar pages.
 Wow, this is good.
-Click for Milwaukee concerts and events.
-Also here for Wisconsin concerts and events.
-This page lists events for the entire Midwest, broken down by each of six states.
-The Shamrock Club of Wisconsin also operates an excellent email newsletter that updates you on all events of interest.

 Put what you learned at dance class to use and enjoy yourself-- check our the world's best celebration of Irish music and culture at Milwaukee Irishfest, the third weekend of August.
 Four days of the best bands, dancing, food, and fun, this year (2005) featuring over 75 performers/groups, and a visit from the president of Ireland.
 Dates for future fests: